forge42dev/Remix-Dev-Tools/README.md

 If you're looking for the old version of this package, you can find it [here](https://github.com/forge42dev/Remix-Dev-Tools/tree/remix-development-tools).

+And the detailed documentation can be found [here](https://remix-development-tools.fly.dev/).

 # Documentation

 Detailed documentation can be found here: